jghibiki/Byte-le-Royale-2018/sphinx/index.md

-# Welcome to Mini-MechMania's documentation!
+# Welcome to Byte-le Royale's documentation!